 Coming off a tough loss to Atlee Wednesday night, Western Albemarle needed a spark against Monticello Thursday.
-Throw in a few key injuries and that meant a green light for Jake Wilson and Sam Lesemann, long poles who are both capable of creating in transition.
+Throw in a few key injuries and that meant a green light for Jake Wilson and Jack Lesemann, long poles who are both capable of creating in transition.

 “We have a bunch of guys injured and coach (Alex Whitten) told me and Lesemann before the game that we were going to have to step up on offense with poles and get ready,” Wilson said.